Vegan Japanese

 Notes

-Homemade vegan dashi recipe here
+This is my homemade vegan dashi recipe

-• yaki udon noodles garnished with pickled ginger and spring onions
+• Yaki udon noodles garnished with pickled ginger and spring onions

-Vegan Yaki Udon — Easy 25-Minute Stir-Fried Noodles
+Vegan Yaki Udon (Easy 25-Minute Stir-Fried Noodles)

-• a bowl of kake udon (thick udon noodles in a translucent soy based broth)
+• Bowl of kake udon with thick udon noodles in soy dashi broth

 Vegan Kake Udon (with Crispy Tofu Topping)

-Spicy Yaki Udon – Easy 20-Minute Vegan Japanese Stir-Fried Noodles
+Spicy Yaki Udon: Easy 20-Minute Vegan Japanese Stir-Fried Noodles

-• miso mushroom pasta on a round ceramic plate garnished with shichimi togarashi spice and parsley
+• Miso mushroom pasta on a ceramic plate garnished with shichimi togarashi and parsley

 Creamy Miso Mushroom Pasta (Vegan & Ready in 30 Minutes)